vighneshbirodkar/profile/profile.md

 # Interests

 The things which interest me the most are **Computer Vision**, **Robotics**, **Data-Visualization**, **Operating Systems** and **Networking**.
 I believe the key to debugging and maintainability of machine learning algorithms is effective visualization.
-I also like the challenge of writing light-weight code for real-time image processing, as required for robots.
+I like the challenge of writing light-weight code for real-time image processing, as required for robots.
 I also don't mind getting my hands dirty writing low-level C code for OS or network related tasks.

 # Projects
 ###   Region Adjacency Graphs for scikit-image